gabeklein/expressive-mvc/README.md

 <h2 id="concept-getters">Can we get some getters?</h2>

-You'll be happy to know we have a strong equivalent to "computed" properties.
+You'll be happy to know we have a strong equivalent to *computed* properties.

-All you need to do is define a `get()` method and it will be managed for you, by the controller.
-Computed values are run only when first accessed, and actively kept up-to-date thereafter.
+All you need to do is define a `get()` method, which will be managed for you.
+Computed values first run when first accessed, and actively kept up-to-date thereafter.

-Through the same mechanism as hooks, getters know when the specific properties they accessed are updated.
+Through the same mechanism as hooks, getters know when the specific properties they access are updated.
 Whenever that happens, they rerun.
 If a new value is returned, it's passed forward to the getter's own listeners.

 ```js
 const { floor } = Math;